apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsNfsGateway.md

     characters.
 The machine name format can be a single host, a "*", a Java regular expression, or an IPv4 address.
 The access privilege uses rw or ro to specify read/write or read-only access of the machines to exports.
 If the access privilege is not provided, the default is read-only.
 Entries are separated by ";".
     For example: "192.168.0.0/22 rw ; \\\\w\*\\\\.example\\\\.com ; host1.test.org ro;".
 Only the NFS gateway needs to restart after this property is updated.
-Note that, here Java regular expression is differnt with the regrulation expression used in Linux NFS export table, such as, using "\\\\w\*\\\\.example\\\\.com" instead of "\*.example.com", "192\\\\.168\\\\.0\\\\.(11|22)" instead of "192.168.0.[11|22]" and so on.
+Note that, here Java regular expression is different with the regulation expression used in Linux NFS export table, such as, using "\\\\w\*\\\\.example\\\\.com" instead of "\*.example.com", "192\\\\.168\\\\.0\\\\.(11|22)" instead of "192.168.0.[11|22]" and so on.